cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 one for yourself.

 I'll update this post with a link once the next one is finished.
-In the meantime, bookmark this page to keep an eye out for the next post, or subscribe to my [rss feed](/feed.xml) to get notified when it comes out.
+In the meantime, bookmark this page to keep an eye out for the next post, or subscribe to my [RSS feed](/feed.xml) to get notified when it comes out.

 I'd love to hear your thoughts on blogging.
 Feel free to discuss in the comments section below.